 Day 1: Afternoon

 Grab lunch at the Dushanbe Tea House, one of the most architecturally stunning and colorful places you’ll ever see.
-This extremely intricately carved restaurant was made as a gift by Boulder’s sister community, Dushanbe.
+This intricately carved restaurant was made as a gift by Boulder’s sister community, Dushanbe.
 Inside, you can sit in traditional eastern tables, on pillows on the floor or in a western table by a fountain.
 Outside, the tables in the garden are just as lovely.

 Lunch here (served 11 a.m.-3 p.m.) is adventurous and worldly but delicious: Tajik shish kabobs served with cucumber yogurt, a Cuban sandwich with Lapsang tea rubbed pork, a German-style bratwurst and Indonesian peanut noodles with spicy peanut sauce are a few of the diverse options.
 Make sure you try the housemade chai.

 After dining, wander your way to the Boulder Museum of Contemporary Art located next door.
 You won’t regret popping in.
 This is one of the most interesting and esteemed art galleries and museums in the area.
+Bonus: Entry is only a buck.

 03 of 08